Larpoux/tau_doc/pages/etau/README.md

 Because this is an interface, the App must import an implementation.
 Several implementations are possible.
 Actually we are developping two implementations:

-- `Tauweb`, which is an implementation for Flutter Web
+- [Tauweb](https://pub.dev/packages/tau_web), which is an implementation for Flutter Web
-- `Tauwar`, which is an implementation for mobiles
+- [Tauwar](https://pub.dev/packages/tau_war), which is an implementation for mobiles

 The app must import one (or several) implementations.
 But except for this import, the App does not access them.
 It alway access `Etau` which is the interface.
 This allows the App to have a unic code for various platforms.